darwinanddavis/DataPortfolio/spatial.md

 ### Tasks

-* Build a web app that maps property listings from open Airbnb data based on user experience categories
+* Build a web app with RShiny that maps property listings from open Airbnb data based on user experience categories
 * Build a UI that compares property criteria among cities around the world
-# Create an automated script that updates listings with newly available data
+* Create an automated script that updates listings with newly available data

 Inside Airbnb has open Airbnb listing data for cities around the world.
-The datasets contain latlon location, listing details, urls to the listing on Airbnb, price, bedrooms, ratings for multiple catergories, such as cleanliness and communication, plus a suite of criteria based on what users may seek when looking for booking a listing.
+The datasets contain latlon location, listing details, urls to the listing on Airbnb, price, bedrooms, ratings for multiple categories, such as cleanliness and communication, plus a suite of criteria based on what users may seek when looking for booking a listing.

 My aim was to create a web app that mimics that Airbnb site, but uses data analysis to map available listings to comapre cities around the world based on user criteria rather than simply listing price and availability.

-For example, you can choose a city, set a price range, set number of bedrooms, then choose to map available listings based on cancellation policy.
-The app will plot listing locations, profile ID, rating info, and links to the listing on Airbnb based on the chosen criteria.
-You can then keep the criteria and choose another city to directly compare listings between the cities based on cancellation policy.

 The criteria users can select to compare among cities